AndreasHeger/CGATReport/doc/Advanced.rst

 Implementation issues
 ---------------------

-If you want that other sphinxreport documents can refer to your trackers, you need to make sure that you encapsulate all configuration information into a single configuration section.
+If you want that other cgatreport documents can refer to your trackers, you need to make sure that you encapsulate all configuration information into a single configuration section.
 Thus you should refrain from using and of the generic sections like ``[report]`` or ``[general]``.

 The best way to do this is to create a base tracker that all trackers within a project are derived from.
 In the example below, the trackers are all derived from the :class:`RnaseqTracker` class::

-   from SphinxReport.Tracker import *
+   from CGATReport.Tracker import *
-   from SphinxReport.Utils import PARAMS as P
+   from CGATReport.Utils import PARAMS as P

    EXPORTDIR=P['rnaseq_exportdir']
    DATADIR=P['rnaseq_datadir']